CVL-dev/cvl-user-management/README.md

 ### redis

-Run the redis server in a screen session (TODO: crontab/flock entry):
+For normal use, run in a screen:

     /opt/redis-2.6.12/src/redis-server

+Crontab line for production:

+    * * * * * /usr/bin/flock -n /tmp/flock.redis.lock /opt/redis-2.6.12/src/redis-server &> /opt/redis.log

 ### celery

-Run the celery server in a screen session (TODO: crontab/flock entry):
+Normal use, run in a screen:

     cd /opt/cvl-user-management/python && celery -A utils worker --loglevel=info --no-color

+Production use, in crontab:

+    * * * * * /usr/bin/flock -x -n /tmp/flock.celery.lock /opt/cvl-user-management/python/run_celery.sh &> /opt/celery.log

+making sure that the paths in `/opt/cvl-user-management/python/run_celery.sh` are correct.

-If this fails with `ImportError: cannot import name OSRNG` then you may need to comment out a few lines in `/usr/lib64/python2.6/site-packages/Crypto/Util/number.py`:
+If celery fails to start with an error like `ImportError: cannot import name OSRNG` then you may need to comment out a few lines in `/usr/lib64/python2.6/site-packages/Crypto/Util/number.py`:

     # You need libgmp v5 or later to get mpz_powm_sec.
 Warn if it is not available.